 When to see a healthcare provider

-While an ammonia-like smell is often harmless and temporary, there are times when it’s a good idea to consult a healthcare provider.
-If the smell persists despite good hygiene and is accompanied by unusual discharge, itching, burning, vaginal bleeding, or pain, it could indicate an infection or other underlying issue that needs attention.
+While an ammonia-like smell is often harmless and temporary, there are times when it's a good idea to consult a healthcare provider.
+If the smell persists despite good hygiene and is accompanied by unusual discharge, itching, burning, vaginal bleeding, or any pain, it could indicate an infection or other underlying issue that needs attention.

 Why do I smell ammonia down there?